Yes and no. But mostly no.

 ISPs will turn over that information to law enforcement when the right requests are made and paperwork presented.
 In the U.S., that’s typically in the form of a court order.
-When done this way, the ISPs will provide the information to the police – not to you.
-They can then take the appropriate steps based on your reasons for going this far in the first place.
+In that case, the ISP will provide the information to the police – not to you.
+The police can then take the appropriate steps based on your reasons for going this far in the first place.

 So can I get it or not?

 Can you get a name an address from an IP?
 Yes … if you are the police and have the legal backing to go get it.

 Otherwise, no. If you’re a regular person just trying to track something down on your own, that information is simply not available.
 The same privacy policies and restrictions that protect you protect everyone.